SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

             Compute purchase price per kw
             Pick nearest generator capacity and use those prices per kw Round actual capacity to integer
+    Add unelectrified option for zero consumption
+    Report projected population count
+    Report projected household count
+    Need total initial and total recurring costs
+    Need intermediate costs like diesel fuel cost per year Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge Change use of maximum to total (e.g. connection count)

+    Check for required columns like name
+    Test that we only use most recent year if multiple years are given Replace geopy geocoding with error message about expected longitude latitude Add warning if peak_demand_in_kw is nan or zero Use global value if local value is nan

+    Consider having different transformer tables for different locations Add acknowledgments to separate tools

     Generate points.csv
     Generate points.shp